 Duration of activity From 5 to 21 days, excluding travel time.
 Venue(s) of the activity The activity must take place in the country of one of the participating organisations.
-Eligible participants Young people aged between 13 and 30 resident in the countries of the sending and receiving organisations.
-Group leaders involved in the Youth Exchange must be at least 18-years old.
+Eligible participants Young people aged between 13 and $30^{46}$ resident in the countries of the sending and receiving organisations.
+Group leaders $^{47}$ involved in the Youth Exchange must be at least 18-years old.

 &lt;sup>44 In case of an informal group, one of the members of the group who is at least 18-years old assumes the role of representative and takes responsibility on behalf of the group).

 See previous note.
-Please consider the following: lower age limits - participants must have reached the minimum age at the start date of the activity. upper age limits - participants must not be older than the indicated maximum age at the application deadline.
-47 A group leader is an adult who joins the young people participating in a Youth Exchange in order to ensure their effective learning, protection and safety.